nnamdiib/pythonic-data-structures/README.md

 As a learning experiment, I am leveraging the rich Python API to create and extend certain existing data structures like Linked Lists, Stacks and B-trees.

-I want it to be as simple as pythonic as possible, and support simple operatins like
+I want it to be as simple as pythonic as possible, and support operations like

 ```
 import LinkedList